zdebeer99/elm-gulp-starter/README.md

 3. enter 'npm install'
 4. enter 'elm package install'
 5. enter 'gulp run'
-6. open the url http://localhost:8000 in your browser.
+6. open the url [http://localhost:8000]() in your browser.

 you should see 'hello world' and the browser will update as you code.

 **Gulp Commands**

+* serve [default] - Compile the appication watch for changes and serve the application.
+* build - Only compile the appication
+* clean - Clean the distr folder.

+Example:

     gulp
 or

-    gulp run

-Compile the appication watch for changes and serve the application.

-    gulp build

-Only compile the appication

-    gulp clean
+    gulp serve

-Clean the distr folder.

 ## Elm Resources